Statistical signatures of interstellar turbulence in dust polarization maps

 We also combined the $TE$, $TT$, and $EE$ spectra to compute the dimensionless correlation coefficient $r_{TE}(k)\equiv C^{TE}(k)/\sqrt{C^{TT}(k)C^{EE}(k)}$ presented in Fig.~\ref{rte}, right panel.
 The coefficient shows no systematic dependence on the wave number or on the projection direction in the shaded interval of wave numbers and the least-squares fit in that range yields $r_{TE}=0.266\pm0.003$.
 This $r_{TE}$ value is $\sim25$\% lower than the weighted mean of {\em Planck's} measurements for six nested sky regions and multipoles $\ell\in(5,100)$, $r_{TE}=0.357\pm0.003$ \cite{pr3.20}.

+\paragraph{Masking.---} Compressible MHD turbulence simulations with kinetic energy injection, using large-scale solenoidal accelerations, exhibit specific spatio-temporal intermittency manifested in fat stretched-exponential tails in the PDFs of magnetic field fluctuations (e.g., Section 3.10 and Fig.~13 in Ref.~\cite{kritsuk..17}).
+These strongly non-Gaussian distributions were shown to originate primarily in the cold and dense filamentary structures in simulations with relatively low $\Re_{\rm eff}$ (Fig.~14 in Ref.~\cite{kritsuk..17}).
+Since this spurious intermittency caused by artificial pumping directly affects the statistics derived from synthetic polarization maps, Ref.~\cite{kritsuk..18} introduced density masking (controlled by a threshold $\rho_{\rm t}$) that effectively cuts off the fat tails in the PDF of POS magnetic field strength, $\wp(\tilde{b})$, leaving behind a compact exponential distribution.
+With a higher resolution model here, we support the conjecture made in \cite{kritsuk..18} that at sufficiently high $\Re_{\rm eff}$ the need for masking would be eliminated.
+We illustrate our choice of the masking threshold $\rho_t/\rho_0=40$ with Fig.~\ref{bpos}, which shows how $\wp(\tilde{b})$ depends on $\rho_{\rm t}$.

-\paragraph{Masking.---} By applying the density mask with $\rho_t=40\rho_0$, we remove a tiny part of the cold (presumably molecular), shocked supersonic and super-Alfv\'enic material packed into dense filaments with the most erratic structure of the magnetic field that would otherwise contribute to the line-of-sight convolutions due to density weighting in the expressions for $I$, $Q$, and $U$.
-The neglected 0.17\% of voxels would then noticeably randomize synthetic dust-polarization maps, reducing the $E/B$ ratio from 1.9 to $\sim(1.5-1.6)$ and making the $E$- and $B$-mode spectra shallower, with spectral indices $-2.15$ and $-2.02$, respectively.
-As suggested in \cite{kritsuk..18}, this is due to spurious numerical effects caused by the insufficient grid resolution.
-Indeed, with the $2112^3$ grid employed in this simulation, we substantially reduced the masked volume fraction compared to the $512^3$ cases A and B in \cite{kritsuk..18} and further doubling the resolution would likely completely eliminate the need to mask.
+By applying the density mask with $\rho_t/\rho_0=40$ (compare to $\rho_t/\rho_0=14$ \cite{kritsuk..18}), we remove a tiny part of the cold (presumably molecular), shocked supersonic and super-Alfv\'enic material packed into dense filaments with the most erratic structure of the magnetic field that would otherwise contribute to the line-of-sight convolutions due to density weighting in the expressions for $I$, $Q$, and $U$.
+The neglected 0.17\% (compare to 0.8\% \cite{kritsuk..18}) of voxels would then noticeably randomize synthetic dust-polarization maps, reducing the $E/B$ ratio from 1.9 to $\sim(1.5-1.6)$ and making the $E$- and $B$-mode spectra shallower, with power law indices $-2.15$ and $-2.02$, respectively.
+With the $2112^3$ grid, we reduced the masked volume fraction by a factor of 4.75 compared to the $512^3$ cases \textsf{A} and \textsf{B} in Ref.~\cite{kritsuk..18} and further increasing the resolution would likely eliminate the need to mask.